TinyViM: Frequency Decoupling for Tiny Hybrid Vision Mamba

 \section{Experiments}

 We evaluate the proposed TinyViM across four down-stream tasks: classification on ImageNet-1K dataset \cite{imagenet}, object detection and instance segmentation on MS-COCO 2017 dataset \cite{coco}, and semantic segmentation on ADE20K dataset \cite{ade}.
 All experiments are implemented following the common training settings in \cite{swiftformer}.
-Due to page limits, we provide a description of the dataset, the specific experimental setup, details of the model's architecture, more ablation experiments and qualitative analysis in the Supplementary Material.
-Please refer to the Supplementary Material for details.
+Due to page limits, we provide a description of the dataset, the experimental setup, details of the model's architecture and more qualitative analysis in the Supplementary Material.